Skylar1245/CSE-3241/README.md

 ## File Descriptions

-Within the `src` folder there are many `.java` files
+- within `data`
+    - all `csv` files to populate the database, filenames correspond with table names
+- within `sql`
+    - `Create.sql` our hand typed database creation file, does not populate the tables
+    - `CreateEmptyDB.sql` SQLiteStudio generated creation file, does not populate the tables
+    - `CreateFullDB.sql` SQLiteStudio generated creation file, fully populates the database
+- within `src`
     - `Main.java`: this is the program entry point
     - `ManageDatabase.java`: this provides methods to add/remove/edit entities
     - `ManageEquipment.java`: this provides methods to rent/return equipment as well as schedule deliveries/pickups
     - `Person.java`: this is a data class to allow easy java manipulation of our entity
     - `Search.java`: this provides methods to search entities
     - `SQL.java`: this provides methods to interact with the database
     - `UsefulReports.java`: this provides reports based on the requirements in checkpoint 4: Useful Reports
     - `Utility.java`: this provides utility methods to prevent SQL injection as well as keep the text based app terminal clean